digitaladaption/claude-code-direct/README.md

 ---

-Made with ❤️ for Claude users who need to debug web pages quickly.
+Made with ❤️ to help Claude users debug web pages quickly.